DSCI-310-2024/DSCI-310-Group-1-Predict-Casualties-From-Tornado-Data/README.md

 ## Dependencies
 [Docker](https://www.docker.com/) is a container solution used to manage software dependencies for this project.
 The docker image in this project is based on the `quay.io/jupyter/r-notebook:r-4.3.2` image.
 Additional dependencies can be found in the [`Dockerfile`](Dockerfile).

+## Usage
+Follow the instructions below to reproduce the analysis.

+#### Setup
+1. [Install](https://www.docker.com/get-started/) Docker and launch it on your local machine.

+2. Clone this Github repository to your local machine.

 ## License